pikesley/timelapser/README.md

 make pull-photos
 ```

-This pulls the photos from thr Pi into `/opt/stills` (where `${STILLS}` is mounted).
+This pulls the photos from the Pi into `/opt/stills` (where `${STILLS}` is mounted).
 The `rsync` is running with bandwidth-limiting enabled, because letting it run full-tilt seems to overwhelm the Pi, which overheats and shuts down.
 The amount of limiting is configurable as `BWLIMIT` at the top of the `Makefile`.

 ## Make a movie